sjp38/tasq/README.md

 Example
 -------

+For example, you can use Nvidia CUDA in below way.  **Note** that the example is using `nvcc` without absolute path.
+It could fail if the path to `nvcc` is not added to the `ENV_PATH` of the `/etc/login.defs` file.
+See `PATH Setting` section above for detail.

 ```
 $ tasq enq nvcc --output-file matmul matmul.cu output
 $ tasq enq ./matmul output2
 $ tasq list
 ```

 License
 =======